jrpfaria/jrpfaria/README.md

 📚 I have a Bachelors in Computer Science from Universidade de Aveiro, Portugal 📝 I have a strong interest in any type of low level programming 🌟 Main languages: C, MIPS Assembly, Java, C++
-🚩 Trying to learn code golf
+🚩 Trying to learn about C code obfuscation
 🎵 Love every type of chill music
 ```
 <hr>